guruthree/mac-se-video-converter/README.md

 ![A modified Pimoroni Pico VGA demo board](resources/vga_board.jpg)

+### Composite video connection

+By default, the code assumes you are using composite video output through the VGA demo board.
+In which case, connect the composite video signal to the VGA pin 1 (the top right most pin).

+TODO: add diagram.

 ### Software

 If you wire things up as described above, nothing special required!
 Just copy the `mac.uf2` file to the Pico and that's it!

-If you use an alternate pin configuration, pin assignments can be changed at the top of the `se.h` file.
+If you use an alternate video input pin configuration, the pin assignments can be changed at the top of the `se.h` file.

+Choice of VGA or composite video output is specified in `mac.c` by setting the define for `OUTPUT_MODE` to 0 or 1 respectively.

+If you're using composite video mode, there are several options for it in `composite.h`:

+* Choosing between PAL and NTSC outputs (the latter is currently not written) is set using the define for `Timings`.
+* The define `SKIP_MODE` can be set to 0 or 1 to specify half-resolution interlacing or skipping every 5 the line.
+* If a custom resistor DAC is used, `dac.pio` will need to be modified to set the `DIVISIONS_PER_VOLT` define to the equivalent DAC voltage assuming 8-bits were set and the PIO `out` instructions and the `DAC_PIN_COUNT` define changed to reflect the number of pins used by your DAC.

 ## Troubleshooting